A. A woman caught in adultery is brought to Jesus for judgment.

 ii.
 The Pharisees couldn’t prove that Jesus was not the Messiah that He claimed to be.
 They hoped to change the argument, saying that Jesus couldn’t prove Himself to be Messiah and God, that He didn’t have the witnesses to prove the claim.

 iii.
+Jesus was His own witness, testifying that He was Messiah and God.
 If they couldn’t kill Jesus the witness, they hoped to intimidate Him.
 If they couldn’t intimidate Him, they hoped to show that He was an unreliable, untrustworthy witness.

 b.
 Even if I bear witness of Myself, My witness is true: Jesus would agree that under normal circumstances, a man’s testimony regarding Himself could not be established as true.
 Nevertheless, Jesus pointed out that He was qualified to give testimony about Himself.

 i.
 Jesus can testify about Himself because He (and not they) had a view of eternity: I know where I came from and where I am going.

 ii.
 Jesus can testify about Himself because He (and not they) judged righteously: You judge according to the flesh; I judge no one.
-“They had constituted themselves His judges, and the decided against Him, because ‘according to the flesh’ He was born in Galilee.”
+“They had constituted themselves His judges, and they decided against Him, because ‘according to the flesh’ He was born in Galilee.”
 (Dods)

 iii.
 Jesus can testify about Himself because His testimony was fully supported by God the Father: My judgment is true; for I am not alone, but I am with the Father who sent Me.